-You can earn up to 70,000 points with the new Chase Aeroplan Credit Card.
+You can earn 50,000 points after spending $3,000 in the first three months of card membership with the Chase Aeroplan Credit Card.
 Alternatively, you can transfer American Express Membership Rewards, Bilt Rewards, Chase Ultimate Rewards, or Capital One Venture miles instantly to your Aeroplan account.

 Alaska Airlines Mileage Plan Miles

 Alaska Airlines' Mileage Plan is loaded with sweet spots.
 Best of all, you won't get stuck with a high cash bill on top of your miles when redeeming Alaska miles for flights on most airlines.

 However, there is one airline to avoid when booking with Alaska miles – or any miles for that matter.
 It's British Airways.
 As long as you're not flying British, using Alaska miles is a great way to save.

 Perhaps the best example is using Alaska miles to book lie-flat seats on Aer Lingus to Ireland and beyond to other destinations in Europe – it's just 60,000 Alaska miles + $18 in taxes and fees one-way.

 Meanwhile, using British Airways Avios would cost 50,000 Avios … plus $730 in taxes and fees for the exact same flights.
 Ouch!

 How to Earn Alaska Miles

 If you're looking for more Alaska miles, you can sometimes get a decent sign-up bonus when opening up an *alaska visa card*.
 Otherwise, flying Alaska Airlines is a great way to build up some miles since it's one of the few airlines that still awards miles based on the distance flown.